 MELISSA BLOCK, HOST:

-Finally this hour, baseball is a game for kids both young and old, so you'd think when a baseball introduces a cuddly new mascot, what could go wrong?
-Well, this week the Chicago Cubs introduced Clark, an appropriately adorable cartoon bear that looks like it came straight out of a Disney movie, but it was not a hit with Neil Steinberg, a columnist with the Chicago Sun Times and that's putting it mildly.
+Finally this hour, baseball is a game for kids both young and old, so you'd think when a baseball team introduces a cuddly, new mascot, what could go wrong?
+Well, this week the Chicago Cubs introduced Clark, an appropriately adorable cartoon bear that looks like it came straight out of a Disney movie.
+But it was not a hit with Neil Steinberg, a columnist with the Chicago Sun-Times - and that's putting it mildly.

 BLOCK: Ouch.
 And Steinberg is not alone.
 Social media is shaking with outrage over Clark the Cub.
 So why?
 Well, for thoughts on that, we turn to sports writer Wayne Drehs, a native Chicagoan who writes for ESPN and is a self-described Cubs geek.
 Wayne, thanks for weighing in on this.